 On the reverse side of the coin is the image of St. Michael the Archangel.
 The image comes from a very famous 6th-century painting of St. Michael, which hangs in Santa Maria della Concezione in Rome.
 In this spiritual battle, we call out to St. Michael the Archangel.
 The inscription, “defénde nos in proélio,” which is Latin for “Defend us in battle,” comes from the St. Michael Prayer which is prayed after all Low Masses in the Extraordinary Form.

 On the side of the coin, at twelve o’clock, is the first word the priest prays as he approaches the altar to offer the Traditional Latin Mass: “Introibo,” which translates to “I will go in.”
 At six o’clock, on the side of the Challenge Coin, are the words, “I’m Going In,” which is the battle cry of every warrior who accepts the challenge of putting their very life on the line in battle.

+And, they are DOG TAGS!
 “Dog tags” is an informal term for the identification tags worn by military personnel, because of their resemblance to animal registration tags.
 The tags are primarily used for the identification of dead and wounded soldiers.
-In a sense, the Brown Scapular (or Scapular Medal) is our “Catholic Dog Tag.”
+In a sense, the Scapular Medal is our “Catholic Dog Tag.”
 The Brown Scapular, revealed to St. Simon Stock in 1251, was a way for us, upon our death, to be identified as a child of God.
 Our Lady of Mt.
 Carmel said, “This will be the sign of the privilege that I have obtained for thee and for the children of Carmel; whoever dies clothed with this habit will be preserved from the eternal flames.”